18F/fec-efiling/README.md

 This repo contains a static prototype for user testing data entry into a web-based efiling system.

 ## Running locally
+To view the app, just clone the repo and double click on index.html.

-To serve this app locally, run:
+To build this app locally, run:

 ```shell
 % npm install